flowacademyhu/theta-test-aggregator/README.md

 ## Problem and Importance

 Fluidpay has a simulation tool over on it’s API that simulates the users behaviour to test the correctness of the API and make sure future development in the API doesn’t break anything.
-This is an aggregator tool, the purpose of which is to get the results of these tests, save them properly into a database (MySQL) and visualize on the front side.
+This project is an aggregator tool, the purpose of which is to get the results of these tests, save them properly into a database (MySQL) and visualize it on the frontend side.

 ## Usage